 “I’ve met so many Americans who claim to have a worldly view,” says David, “but yet they’ve never left the U.S. in their entire life.”

 For a country whose foreign policy affects nearly every nation on Earth, the U.S. does indeed seem to have remarkably little self-awareness when it comes to remembering that there is a world beyond their shining seas.
+Most American young people are geopolitically illiterate, per a 2016 survey performed by National Geographic and the Council on Foreign Relations.
+On average, the college-aged respondents scored a 55 percent on the survey, which tested knowledge of international events and economics.

 Americans love their professional sports franchises, so you would think that this would unite them with the rest of the sports-loving world; instead, and while they sometimes claim to be worldly, sports in America are fairly insular.
 Ever notice how most American sports teams are referred to as “world champions” when they win their mostly American league’s championship?